It's not the Green Tom Show,

 Tom's following got significant enough that he was soon picked up by an American network, MTV, which gave Tom much more exposure and another three seasons, where America became hip to his unique brand of madness.
-At the height of his fame, Tom even released a song free on his website entitled "The Bum Bum Song," which went straight to #1 on Total Request Live (which Tom himself personally retired no sooner then it did stating he "wanted to be fair to the other artists").
+At the height of his fame, Tom even released a song free on his website entitled "The Bum Bum Song," which went straight to #1 on Total Request Live (which Tom himself personally retired no sooner then it did stating he "wanted to be fair to the other artists"- though it was actually because TRL was hosting that specific week pretaped on location and was apparently unaware of the song's popularity, and, understandably aware of how embarrassing that would be for the show, asked him personally to "retire" the song).
 Tom wasn't above lampooning his own public image - for instance, he did one show in Canada with Monica Lewinsky, fresh off the heels of her scandal with then-president Bill Clinton.
 It sounds like a recipe for outrageousness, but the show promptly wound up centered around Monica's interest in handbags.

 This incarnation of the show ended with a one-hour special devoted to Tom Green's sudden diagnosis with testicular cancer, and subsequent surgery, a much more sobering approach than fans were used to from Tom.
 The show halted production after that, but it returned in 2003 as The New Tom Green Show.
 Armed with a late-night talk show format, it lasted several weeks before being cancelled by MTV, since it wasn't the direction the network wanted to go in.
 Tom went on to host a talk show in his basement entitled Tom Green's House Tonight, and currently tours as a stand-up comic.

 Tom Green, and this show, is often remembered as one of the more grotesque footnotes of The '90s, and it doesn't help that Jackass debuted and succeeded Tom Green as the next big thing in shock humor.
-The show was #41 on TV Guide's 50 Worst TV Shows of All Time.
+The Tom Green Show show was #41 on TV Guide's 50 Worst TV Shows of All Time.
 And on top of that was his poorly-received feature film which he directed and starred in, the infamous Freddy Got Fingered (which, like The Tom Green Show, is still a Cult Classic in some circles).
-Yet Tom Green still has lots of supporters out there to this day, who hail him as a Ur-Example of the Troll, and he's better remembered in his native Canada than elsewhere.
+Yet Tom Green still has lots of supporters out there to this day, who hail him as an early example of a Troll, and he's better remembered in his native Canada than elsewhere.
 You might still find him showing up in odd places - for example, in 2020, he was a guest judge on Canada's Drag Race, of all shows.

 Provides Examples Of: